 - Energy efficiency

 - Demand management

 - Construction or purchase of electric generating units

 - Continued operation or upgrade of existing units

 The Clean Energy Plan is designed to help maintain affordable and reliable supplies of electricity for Michigan's families and businesses.

-In December 2013, Consumers Energy signed an agreement to purchase a 540-MW gas-fueled electric generating plant located in Jackson, Michigan for $155 million.
-We expect to close the purchase, which is subject to Michigan Public Service Commission (MPSC), Federal Energy Regulatory Commission (FERC), and other approvals, by January 2016.
+We closed the purchase in January 2016, which was subjected to Michigan Public Service Commission (MPSC), Federal Energy Regulatory Commission (FERC), and other approvals.
 In January 2014, as a result of this planned purchase, Consumers Energy announced plans to defer the development of its proposed 700-MW gas-fueled electric generating plant at its Thetford complex in Genesee County, Michigan, which was estimated to have cost $700 million.